N3b3x/nt-rpi-armpi/docs/pose_calibration_instructions.md

 ## Coordinate System Overview

-Based on the official ArmPi mini documentation, the coordinate system is defined as follows:
+Based on the official ArmPi mini documentation, the coordinate system is defined as follows: (all units in centimeters)

 ### Angled View
 This shows the arm's general posture.